 Those who have adopted the reading of (neo)paganism among wizards make the not altogether unreasonable suggestion that there might yet be a circle of standing stones on the grounds, or a grove within the boundaries of the Forbidden Forest.

-A reality check of course suggests that up to the release of DHs, JK Rowling — despite building her tale upon the foundation of what is obviously at least a titularly Christian society — had deliberately excised any overt mention of any specific religion, Christianity or otherwise, as well as any of the more blatant religious trappings from her storyline.
+A reality check of course suggests that up to the release of DHs, JK Rowling — despite building her tale upon the foundation of what is obviously at least a titularly Christian society — had deliberately excised any overt mention of any specific religion, Christianity or otherwise, as well as any form of more blatant religious trappings from her storyline.
 (This much she has confirmed in her interviews, if we can believe interviews.
 I think in this case we probably can.)
 In this she is probably more to be thanked than censured.
 The author is known to identify herself as a Christian, her story appears to laud the so-called “christian” virtues, she is certainly to be permitted to decline the invitation to debate points of theology in the course of her story.

 Assuming that she had actually declined this invitation, that is.
 This was not absolutely certain until the story arc had been completed.
 The title of the impending book: Harry Potter and the Deathly Hallows, suggested that Rowling may have finally decided to break her pattern.
 But we could certainly continue to hope, and the indications are that we did not do so altogether in vain.
 Even the somewhat hopelessly woo-woo and confusing gibberish of the celestial King’s Cross chapter of the final book, and its aftermath, managed to narrowly avoid any points of organized theology.